joeltobey/cfboom-data/README.md

-# cfboom-data
+# cfboom-jdbc
-This ColdBox Data Service Module provides an easy ORM-like approach to your data.
+This ColdBox JDBC Service Module provides an easy ORM-like approach to your data.